jargonLint/jargonLint/CODE_OF_CONDUCT.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the maintainers responsible for enforcement at:

-alexvonme at matrix dot org
+at alexvonme : matrix dot org

 All complaints will be reviewed and investigated promptly and fairly.